mfazelnia/mfazelnia.github.io/index.md

 ## Hi, I'm Mo!

 I am a final-year Ph.D. student in the Department of Computer Science at the University of Hawaii at Manoa, Honolulu, HI, USA, working under the supervision of [Professor Mirakhorli](https://mehdimirakhorli.github.io).
-I started my Ph.D. at the Rochester Institute of Technology and later transferred to the beautiful Hawaii with our lab for the remainder of my Ph.D. journey.
+I started my Ph.D. at Rochester Institute of Technology and later transferred to the beautiful Hawaii with our lab for the remainder of my Ph.D. journey.
 Prior to that, I received my B.Sc. from Sharif University of Technology.

 Broadly, I am interested in trustworthy AI, quantitiave modeling, LLMs, and formal methods.
-I was also a Machine Learning Intern at Hitachi, Santa Clara, CA, USA working on multimodal retrival and recommendation systems.
+I was also a Machine Learning Intern at Hitachi, Santa Clara, CA, USA working on multimodal retrival and recommender systems.

 When I'm away from the screen, you'll find me surfing 🏄‍♂️ or hiking 🏔️!